berkeleyo/azure-cost-tagging/README.md

 ## Trust & redaction

-- ✅ No secrets, IPs, tenant names, or organizational identifiers.
+- âœ… No secrets, IPs, tenant names, or organizational identifiers.
-- 🔐 Use your own secure secret store for creds/tokens (e.g., Azure Key Vault).
+- ðŸ” Use your own secure secret store for creds/tokens (e.g., Azure Key Vault).
-- 🧪 All example IDs are **fabricated** / zero-value.
+- ðŸ§ª All example IDs are **fabricated** / zero-value.

 ---

 ## License

-MIT — see `LICENSE` (add one if required by your org).
+MIT â€” see `LICENSE` (add one if required by your org).